top of page

 7. I am the true vine (John 15:1).

-Jesus' earthly ministry focused on the inauguration of God's kingdom.
-This reality makes him a king, which is why Pontius Pilate, the Roman prefect of Judea, ironically had the title JESUS OF NAZARETH, THE KING OF THE JEWS nailed above his head on the cross (Matt.
+Jesus' earthly ministry centered on inaugurating God's kingdom.
+This reality affirms his kingship, which is why Pontius Pilate, the Roman prefect of Judea, ironically had the inscription JESUS OF NAZARETH, THE KING OF THE JEWS placed above his head on the cross (Matt.
 27:37; Mark 15:26; Luke 23:38; John 19:19).
-However, the kingdom of heaven is not of this world, but from God's will.
-Just as the "church" (Greek: ekklēsia; G1577) is a group of people united in Christ, the kingdom features the subjects who recognize God's authority.
-In his Pentecost sermon, Simon Peter informed his Jewish compatriots that Jesus had ascended to heaven and shared power with God (Acts 2:14–36).
-David foresaw this when he wrote, "The LORD says to my Lord, 'Sit at my right hand until I make your enemies a footstool for your feet'" (Ps.
+Yet the kingdom of heaven does not belong to this world; it proceeds from God's sovereign will.
+Just as the church (Greek: ekklēsia, G1577, "called out") designates a people united in Christ, the kingdom comprises all who acknowledge God's authority.
+On Pentecost, the apostle Peter proclaimed to his Jewish audience that Jesus had ascended and had been given divine authority (Acts 2:14–36).
+David foresaw this reality when he wrote, "The LORD says to my Lord, 'Sit at my right hand until I make your enemies a footstool for your feet'" (Ps.
 110:1; Acts 2:34–35).

 Three men in robes engage in conversation, one with curly hair and a beard.
 Soft lighting suggests a historical setting.
 Mood is thoughtful.